Best Scope for .17 HMR Rifles – 2024 Updated Reviews

 • High Accuracy

-I’ve decided to purchase a scope for a medium price – Bushnell Banner Dusk & Dawn 3-9x40mm.
+I’ve decided to purchase a medium-priced scope: Bushnell Banner Dusk & Dawn 3-9x40mm.
 It is the best scope for 17 HMR for me.
 As the name suggests, I hunt with it at dusk and dawn.
 It adds brightness to the surroundings, making it easier for me to spot the game.

 The eye relief is good, and the recoil is powerful enough, but it hasn’t hurt my brow once.
 This model has more nice features like Multi-X reticle that I find practical.
 There are its own minuses, but not something that would make me look for another scope.